 Late one afternoon, we took a private cooking class on the beach at the resort.
 We made green curry (and a few other things), and then got to enjoy dinner at sunset at a table next to the ocean.
 After the class, they gave me a little recipe booklet with all the recipes we made in it, and told me to have fun.
 They knew me well, lol!

 I got the recipe booklet home and the first chance I had, dove into making the curry.
-Ever since then, Thai green curry has been one of my favorites.
+Ever since then, this dish has been one of my favorites.
 Not only because of the wonderful memories it evokes, but also because it’s a lovely balance of fresh, bright flavors, spicy heat, and rich creaminess.

 Thai green curry is magic.

-- We start by frying the green curry paste in coconut oil.
+- Even the base is packed with flavor!
+We start by frying the green curry paste in coconut oil.
 This helps the flavors blend and makes the sauce intensely aromatic.

 - You can easily swap out the protein in this recipe for whatever you like.
 Or keep it vegan by using vegetable stock or water instead of chicken broth, omitting the chicken, and using vegan green curry paste and vegan fish sauce.